The Hardy Boys (1995 TV series)

 The Hardy Boys is a mystery television series, based on the long-running novels of the same name that originally aired from September 23 until December 16, 1995.
-It was co-produced by New Line Television (a division of New Line Cinema), Nelvana Ltd. (Canada), and Marathon Productions, S.A.
-(France) in association with Westcom Entertainment Group Ltd. of Canada and France 2.
+It was co-produced by New Line Television (a division of New Line Cinema), Nelvana (Canada), and Marathon Productions, S.A.
+(France) in association with Westcom Entertainment Group Ltd. of Canada.

 The show stars Paul Popowich as Joe Hardy and Colin Gray as Frank Hardy, with Fiona Highet cast as Kate Craigen.
 Tracy Ryan, who starred as the title character in the company's contemporaneous adaptation of the Nancy Drew novels, also made two crossover appearances as Drew.